 First, long toss does not replicate the throwing angle of throws made during games.
 Maximum distance throwing requires a release angle much higher than that of almost all game throws.
-A player and coach must always be very cautious using training methods that don’t carry directly over to the game.
+A player and coach must always be very cautious about using training methods that don’t carry directly over to the game.
 Training at high volume with methods that do not transfer exactly over to the game is not a sound strategy.
 The only time a throw would have that trajectory would be the rare throw an outfielder makes on a throw from the fence to home plate.
 And even the outfielder’s throw from the fence to home plate isn’t recommended unless giving up extra bases to the trailing runner(s) is something the defense is okay with.

 While maximum distance throwing does utilize a higher throwing angle, those movement patterns can be offset a bit by including a phase of shorter throws following the max distance phase.
 The shorter, game-distance throws will help to recalibrate the timing and the movement patterns of the body and the arm.
-Thus, allowing the player to benefit from long toss while reducing the side effects associated with the heightened release angle.
+Thus allowing the player to benefit from long toss while reducing the side effects associated with the heightened release angle.

 EASY THERE, TIGER

-Many players like to use maximum distance throwing before games.
+Many players like to use maximum-distance throwing before games.
 I believe maximum distance throwing before a game can be part of a warm-up modality, but it should be a one-rep max.
 Save your bullets for the game.
 Our preference at 8020Baseball is to cap the pre-game throwing distance at a point where the arm is fully warmed up and no more.

 Do not use pre-game throwing as a means to condition the arm.
 It is not the time nor the place to build arm strength for multiple reasons.
-The main reason being, position players and relief pitchers can have a 2-3 hour gap between their pre-game long toss session and that critical throw/pitch that will come late in the game.
+The main reason is that position players and relief pitchers can have a 2-3 hour gap between their pre-game long toss session and that critical throw/pitch that will come late in the game.

 IT'S A SLICE OF THE TRAINING PIE

-One last limitation of LONG TOSS that players and coaches must keep in mind is that long toss is only part of a proper arm-strengthening program.
+One last limitation of LONG tossing that players and coaches must keep in mind is that long tossing is only part of a proper arm-strengthening program.
 When the goal is to maximize arm strength and arm health, long toss cannot stand on its own as the sole training method.
-When a player is trying to maximize arm strength and arm health, the player must be sure to include additional training modalities, such as med-ball rotational throws, dumbbell split-squat jumps with torso rotations or plyo-ball throwing routines.
+When a player is trying to maximize arm strength and arm health, the player must be sure to include additional training modalities, such as med-ball rotational throws, dumbbell split-squat jumps with torso rotations, or plyo-ball throwing routines.
 Long toss can lead to improvements, but it must be combined with other training methods to maximize arm strength.

 LONG TOSS has a place in the training routine and should be structured into a comprehensive throwing program.
-Understand the limitations of long toss, and work around them to reap the benefits while minimizing the unwanted side effects.
+Understand the limitations of long toss and work around them to reap the benefits while minimizing the unwanted side effects.
 Lastly, be sure to couple long toss with a multi-faceted strength training program to achieve the optimum results come game time.